 All pearls can be wiped with a damp cloth and a little alcohol to remove dirt and perspiration.
 If you do not want to use alcohol wash your pearls every three to four months in lukewarm water with mild soap (not detergent) and a soft cloth.
 When finished washing the pearls, rinse them in clean water and wrap them in a thin, damp cotton towel to dry at room temperature.
 They will then delight you again with their exquisite beauty and their delicate lustre on your skin.

 Gourmet delights…passionate people…prestigious wines…fabulous fashion; Mallorca has it all.
 Get the inside track on what’s made in Mallorca here. […] The Made in Mallorca Guide

 There are many high quality and unique products made here in Mallorca.
 We give you some of the best examples of Mallorcan products. […] Mallorcan Products

 The island’s wine, fashion, and restaurants are gaining loyal customers not only amongst Mallorcans, but also the millions of tourists every year.
 Here we find out why. […] Local Products – An Asset Worth Promoting

-We hope you’ve enjoyed this guide to Mallorcan pearls, and that should you choose to buy pearl jewellery here, it remains a treasured reminder of your island visit for years to come.
+We hope you found this comprehensive guide to Mallorcan pearls useful, and that should you choose to buy pearl jewellery here, it remains a treasured reminder of your island visit for years to come.